Artear/react-native-video/README.md

 }
 ```

-Add following to **MainApplication.java**
-(This will be added automatically by auto link.
+Add following to the **MainApplication.java** file (This will be added automatically by auto link.
 If not, please manually add the following)

 ```diff
 +import org.wonday.orientation.OrientationPackage;